Dynamic Pricing and Matching for Two-Sided Queues: Asymptotically Optimal Policies in the Large-Scale Regime

+Here, $q_{\max}^{\eta}$ denotes the maximum queue buffer size; it is a parameter that depends on $\eta$, which will be specified later.
 The main intuition of the fluid pricing policy is the following.
-We note that the profit rate of the fluid pricing policy is equal to $\eta {\pi}^{*}$ when all queues are below their maximum buffer capacity $\mathbf{q}^{\eta}$.
-If the capacity of any customer queue is full, namely $q_j^{(2)}=q_{\max}^{\eta}$, then all future arrivals to queue $j$ will be rejected until at least one customer waiting in queue $j$ is matched.
-Thus, we will lose a fraction of revenue due to rejections.
-More specially, let ${\pi}^{\eta}$ be the expected profit of the fluid pricing policy.
-Let $\mathbf{I}^{(1)}(q_{\max}^{\eta})$ be a (vector) indicator function representing whether server queues are at the maximum capacity, and let $\mathbf{I}^{(2)}(q_{\max}^{\eta})$ be a (vector) indicator function representing whether customer queues are at the maximum capacity.
-Then, it holds that
+When all queues are below their maximum buffer capacity $\mathbf{q}^{\eta}$, the profit rate of the fluid pricing policy is exactly equal to $\eta {\gamma}^{*}$.
+If any customer queue is full, say, $q_j^{(c)}=q_{\max}^{\eta}$, then all future arrivals to queue $j$ will be rejected until at least one customer waiting in queue $j$ is matched.
+Thus, a fraction of revenue is lost due to customer rejections.
+More specially, let ${\gamma}^{\eta}$ be the long run average profit of the fluid pricing policy (excluding waiting costs).
+Let $\mathbf{I}^{(s)}(q_{\max}^{\eta})$ be a (vector) indicator function representing whether server queues are at the maximum capacity, and let $\mathbf{I}^{(c)}(q_{\max}^{\eta})$ be a (vector) indicator function representing whether customer queues are at the maximum capacity.
+Then, we have